-In June 2008, Phil Terry, founder of the Reading Odyssey and CEO of Creative Good, held an experiment.
+In June 2008, Phil Terry, founder of the Reading Odyssey and founder and CEO of Collaborative Gain, held an experiment.
 He wanted to know what would happen if museum and gallery visitors changed the way they looked at art.
 Instead of breezing past hundreds of artworks in the standard 8 seconds, he wondered what would happen if people looked slowly at just a few.

 For the first Slow Art Day, he decided to look himself at Hans Hoffman’s Fantasia, Jackson Pollock’s Convergence, and a few other pieces of art hanging as part of the New York Jewish Museum’s 2008 Action/Abstraction exhibit.